tranvandat05032002/beginnerTypescript/note.md

 const bob: Omit<Person, 'age' | 'location'> = {
 name: 'Bob'
-// `Omit` has removed age and location from the type and they can't be defined here };
+};

 - Pick: xóa tất cả các đối tượng của object nhưng trừ các khóa được chỉ ra trong Pick